Hot Chicken–Where to Find It and How to Eat It

 West End/Centennial Park This tiny spot gets giant praise, particularly for their hot chicken tenders on pimento mac’n’cheese and their unique crunchwrap–chicken, mac and crispy bacon folded into a grilled tortilla (pictured).
 For what it’s worth, some traditionalists disqualify Red’s because it doesn’t offer a bone-in, skin-on option.
 I say their very crispy texture and balanced flavor overcome that legalism.

 Eat on their six-stool porch, shuffle it over to the Springwater bar next door (assuming you order beverages) or take your order across the street to Centennial Park.
+(They’ve tweaked their name; it was formerly Red’s 615 Kitchen.)
 Note their limited hours: Wed-Thurs 11am-3pm, Fri and Sun 11am-4pm, Sat 11-6pm.

 Beyond 3 Miles